Iceland Car Rental Guide

 CDW – Collision Damage Waiver:

 This is some very basic insurance which varies from agency to agency but generally has a fairly high deductible.
-This means that if the car gets wrecked or damaged, but you have to pay the for the first … usually several thousand dollars, and after that it’s covered so you don’t have to pay the whole thing.
+This means that if the car gets wrecked or damaged, you have to pay for the first … usually several thousand dollars, and after that, it’s covered, so you don’t have to pay the whole thing.

-In addition to the CDW most agencies have a number of potential ad-ons.
+In addition to the CDW, most agencies have several potential ad-ons.

 SCDW – Super Collision Damage Waiver: Not boring a superhero, the SCDW usually brings your deductible (the amount you have to pay yourself) significantly down.
 Often by like 70%.
 Please note, SCDW often doesn’t cover chassis damage, such as a large rock hitting the underside of your car.
 Ask about this.
 Some agencies might have additional chassis insurance too.

-Windshield/gravel insurance – there is a number of different versions of this.
-It is basically for small nicks and scratches that will never reach your deductible, but can still be considerable amounts, such as paint scratches, dings and windshield scratches.
-Can be highly advisable since considerable parts of the countryside road system is gravel roads.
+Windshield/gravel insurance – there are many different versions of this.
+It is basically for small nicks and scratches that will never reach your deductible but can still be considerable amounts, such as paint scratches, dings and windshield scratches.
+Can be highly advisable since considerable parts of the countryside road system are gravel roads.

 Insurance packages – many agencies have packages with more than one thing (say, SCDW, Gravel protection and sand & ash) for a much lower price.
 This can be a great deal so look out for these.

 Please Note: YOU ARE DEFINITELY NOT INSURED for driving through rivers.
 As far as I know, it’s impossible to get insurance for this.
 If driving through rivers never occurred to you, great.
-However in order to drive to some places such as Thorsmork, you need to cross rivers.
+However, to drive to some places such as Thorsmork, you need to cross rivers.
 If you want to do that, that’s at your own risk.
 We tend to recommend taking a tour there.